If That Makes Sense: Release

 The album's title, cover and release date was announced on 16 January 2025, alongside the release of its lead single "All the Noise".
 Spacey Jane signed with Concord Records for its distribution outside of Australia and New Zealand.
 The band wrote in a media release: "We stepped off the cliff everyday and loved it and we have never been happier with our work than we are now."
 The second single, "How to Kill Houseplants", was issued in late February alongside the release of concert dates for Australia and New Zealand.
 "Through My Teeth" followed in early April.
 "Whateverrrr" was released on 9 May 2025 as the album's fourth single.

 Tour

-Spacey Jane will embark on a 21-date tour of Australia from June to July 2025.
-The run includes seven sold-out nights at Freo Social in Fremantle, setting a venue record for the longest stint of shows.
+Spacey Jane embarked on a 21-date tour of Australia from June to July 2025.
+The run included seven sold-out nights at Freo Social in Fremantle, setting a venue record for the longest residency.
 The national circuit sold 45,000 tickets in just the first week of sales.
-From September to November, they will play shows across the United States, Canada, the United Kingdom and Europe.
+From September to November, they played shows across the United States, Canada, the United Kingdom and Europe.

 Critical reception

 Writing for Rolling Stone Australia, Lars Brandle called the album's lyrics introspective and an "exploration of love, loss, learning and life" with "guitars swinging and hearts open".

+Jonah Taylor from The Live Wire said "With If That Makes Sense, Spacey Jane have well and truly stepped into their next chapter.
+The third album from the Fremantle-based four-piece feels like both a sonic evolution and a deep dive into personal struggles—one that’s as emotionally raw as it is musically ambitious."

+Sullivan Jordan from Off the Record Press said "At its core, If That Makes Sense is a love story and an emotional rumination on love lost and how, sometimes, all we need is to feel love, even if it is with someone at the wrong time and place.
+Many of the tracks reflect on regret for how a relationship ended, even if both parties painfully understood how inevitable a tragic ending would be."